 Next to these stalls are a group of plant vendors where you could grab stalks of flowers, shrubs and herbs.
 From lemons and papaya to lavender and rosemary, there’s a wide array of plants to choose from for cooking, or accessorizing one’s home.
 Tagaytay is home to a number of farms and small, greenhouse operations, whence these sellers source their wares.

 As you approach the wet market, you can hear the calls of butchers and their apprentices peddling their meat cuts by the kilo.
 The area where rows of local butchers have set up shop are on the ground floor of an old building, a little run-down by age.
 Moving closer to its facade, one might notice that the area is a little dark and dank, though the Tagaytay weather keeps any foul smell at bay.

-The prices of food and produce are ridiculously cheap in Mahogany Market, compared with mall-based ones, unless the vegetables and fruits up for sale are not in season and in low supply.
-The best thing about shopping here is you can buy in bulk, be it dried goods, such as dried danggit or squid, various kinds of nuts and delicacies, or cooked viands.
+The prices of food and fresh produce are ridiculously cheap in Mahogany Market, compared with mall-based ones, unless the vegetables and fruits up for sale are not in season and in low supply.
+The best thing about shopping here is you can buy in bulk, be it dried goods, such as dried danggit or squid, various kinds of nuts and delicacies, or other Filipino main dishes.

-For instance, if the cost of local kapeng barako at tourist shops is disappointing you, have a look around and find the shop situated near the entrance of the market that sells whole coffee beans.
-A kilogram of coffee is worth P350.00, so don’t let that keep you from buying more.
+For instance, if the cost of local kapeng barako at tourist shops disappoint you, have a look around and find the shop situated near the entrance of the market that sells whole coffee beans.
+I recommend that you buy coffee beans there: A kilogram of coffee is worth P350.00, so don’t let that keep you from buying more.

-Cheap prices or not, it’s its unassuming ambiance that keeps locals and tourists coming back.
+It’s Mahogany Market’s local ambiance that keeps Tagaytay residents and tourists coming back to it.
 It may not be part of the flashy corners of Tagaytay, but its humble surrounds, great food and reputation make it unparalleled by a long shot.